 Fort Pierce is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 44,484 people and 19 constituent neighborhoods, Fort Pierce is the 67th largest community in Florida.

-Unlike some cities, Fort Pierce isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fort Pierce are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Pierce is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fort Pierce is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Fort Pierce who work in office and administrative support (13.85%), sales jobs (13.70%), and food service (10.92%).

-In terms of college education, the citizens of Fort Pierce rank slightly lower than the national average.
-14.12% of adults 25 and older in Fort Pierce have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Fort Pierce are slightly less educated than the national average of 21.84% for the average city or town: 14.12% of adults in Fort Pierce have a bachelor's degree or advanced degree

 The per capita income in Fort Pierce in 2010 was $17,027, which is low income relative to Florida and the nation.
 This equates to an annual income of $68,108 for a family of four.
 However, Fort Pierce contains both very wealthy and poor people as well.
 Fort Pierce also has one of the higher rates of people living in poverty in the nation, with 36.58% of its population below the federal poverty line.